 - Diversified content management.
 The system allows multiple contributors to access and manage the content simultaneously.

 - Smooth integration.
-The solution easily integrates with a company’s marketing software and supports an out-of-the-box integration with Adobe applications.
+The solution easily integrates with a company’s marketing software and supports out-of-the-box integration with Adobe applications.

 - High-level security.
 Digital watermarking and various privilege levels protect the content against unauthorized use.